reod/jstoolkit/README.md

 # jstoolkit
-Some functions for personal use.
+Probably nothing to see for you.
+Just some functions for personal use.